shubhomedia/Owes_Portfolio/website_3rdwave/README.md

 ### Added
 - Added new Power BI on Data Science Part in Course
 - New Menu Data Science and Cloud Computing
+- Add some new image
+- Add new Google Search Sections

 ## 12 October - 2019
 ### Removed